MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

 # Developing your application

-In this example you are going to build a simple console app that will take as input the path of a document that you would like to protect, then protect it with an ad-hoc license or an Azure template.
-It will then apply the correct policies according to the inputs, creating a information protected document.
+In this example you are going to build a simple console application that interacts with the Azure Information Protection service (AIP).
+It will take as input the path of a document to protect, then protect it with an ad-hoc policy or an Azure template.
+The application will then apply the correct policies according to the inputs, creating a information protected document.
 The sample code you will be using is [Azure IP test application](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/tree/master/AzureIP_Test) and is on Github.

-## Sample app prerequisets
+## Sample app prerequisites
 - **Operating System**: Windows 10, Windows 8, Windows 7, Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012
-- **Programming Language**: C, C++, or C# (.NET Framework 3.0 and above)
+- **Programming Language**: C# (.NET Framework 3.0 and above)
 - **Development environment**: Visual Studio 2015 (and later)

 ## Setting up your Azure Configuration